-Desired Outcome Current Practice Actions Required Target Date Responsibility Logo and brand- render the corporate There is currently no Gaelic logo or branding for A dual version of the corporate logo is being developed to coincide with the Year 1 Business Operations and Partnerships logo branding in both East Renfrewshire opening of our GMPE establishment in and raitherships Gaelic and English at the first opportunity August 2023. and as part of any This dual logo will be made available on Year 1 onwards renewal process. request from the Communications The logo should Team, as required. demonstrate equal prominence for both language Signage- Prominent signage will include Gaelic and English as part of any renewal process There is currently no Gaelic signage on East Renfrewshire Council premises Signage in the GME school will include Gaelic and English as part of any renewal process.
-Year 2 onwards Education/Environment
+Desired Outcome Current Practice Actions Required Target Date Responsibility Logo and brand- render the corporate logo branding in both Gaelic and English at the first opportunity There is currently no Gaelic logo or branding for East Renfrewshire A dual version of the corporate logo is being developed to coincide with the opening of our GMPE establishment in August 2023.
+August 2023 Business Operations and Partnerships and as part of any renewal process.
+The logo should This dual logo will be made available and offered by the Communications Team August 2023 demonstrate equal prominence for both language A new dual school-level logo is being developed for the new GMPE establishment opening.
+August 2023

+Signage- Prominent signage will include Gaelic and English as part of any renewal process There is currently no Gaelic signage on East Renfrewshire Council premises Signage in the GME school will include Gaelic and English as part of any renewal process.
+Yearly throughout this edition Education/ Environment process High profile and prominent Council-wide signs will be rendered bilingual on a renewal basis.
+Yearly throughout this edition